Alpine lake surrounded by evergreen trees

 PIs: Dr. Katrina Zippel and Dr. Laura Nelson

-• Conducted 46 interviews with university administrators and faculty
+• Conducted 46 interviews with university administrators and faculty; coded and analyzed full dataset in ATLAS.ti

 Professional Experience